MakeSchool-Tutorials/web-7-react-redux-tetris-app/P06-Score-Board/content.md

 export default ScoreBoard
 ```

-Might as well style some of this.
-No need to worry about the
+Define some styles for these elements.
+No need to worry about
-text now focus on the buttons.
+the text now focus on the buttons.

 ```css
 /* Score Board */